Data Types in Python 3

 Strings

 A string is a sequence of one or more characters (letters, numbers, symbols) that can be either a constant or a variable.
-Strings exist within either single quotes ' or double quotes " in Python, so to create a string, enclose a sequence of characters in quotes:
+Strings exist within either single quotes '

+'This is a string in single quotes.'
 "This is a string in double quotes."

 You can choose to use either single quotes or double quotes, but whichever you decide on you should be consistent within a program.

-The simple program “Hello, World!” demonstrates how a string can be used in computer programming, as the characters that make up the phrase Hello, World! are a string.
+The simple program “Hello, World!” demonstrates how a string can be used in computer programming, as the characters that make up the phrase Hello, World!

 print("Hello, World!")